PIX3LFLUX/HSmartKArt-EE/README.md

 ### CAN-to-MQTT Bridge
 To start the CAN-to-MQTT Bridge software change into the installation directory (directory of the installation script).
 This is where the compiler will put the executable output file when the installation script is successcully completed.
-In this directory run the following command:
+In this directory run the following command to print a description of the available options:
 ```bash
 ./mqttbridge -h
 ```
-This will print a description of the available options.
 To operate as CAN-to-MQTT Bridge run
 ```bash
 ./mqttbridge -c "true"
 ```